 The fact that this mighty king Darius is not mentioned by non-biblical sources is perhaps the best support the critics have for historical inaccuracies in the book of Daniel.
 But:

-Firstly, it is very unlikely that a second century author would have made the mistake of inserting a Median Empire.
+Firstly, it would have been a very unlikely mistake for a second century author to insert a Median Empire.
 Such an author must have been of the most educated class and could hardly be expected NOT to be aware of the actual history.
 Ezra 4:5-6 has a listing of the Persian kings, and as Josephus’ work indicates, there were many histories in circulation at the time of the Maccabees which would include information on the Persian Empire.
-We know some of these histories today: Herodotus, Xenophon, Berosus, and even the OT outside of Daniel (Is.
+We know some of these histories today: Herodotus, Xenophon, Berosus, and even the OT outside of Daniel’s prophecy (Is.
 45:1, 2 Chron.
-36.20-3) make it quite clear that Cyrus was the conqueror who took Babylon, and who freed the Jews and other peoples to return to their homes.
-If he did make such an error, it would have been pretty obvious to his contemporaries.
+36.20-3).
+These it clear that Cyrus was the conqueror who took Babylon, and who freed the Jews and other peoples to return to their homes.
+If he did make such an mistake, it would have been pretty obvious to his contemporaries.

-Thirdly, Darius is never described as king of the Medes, only as king of the Chaldeans (Dan 5:30-1, 9:1), which would be limited to the province of Babylon.
+Thirdly, Daniel’s prophecy never describes Darius as king of the Medes, only as king of the Chaldeans (Dan 5:30-1, 9:1), which would be limited to the province of Babylon.
 Darius has also been “made king” and he “received” the kingdom when Babylon was defeated (5:31).
 These indicate that Darius was a subordinate ruler.

-A separate article has been published on this website in which it is argued that Darius was the throne name for Ugbaru.
+A separate article has been published on this website (The search for Darius the Mede) in which it is argued that Darius was the throne name for Ugbaru.
 Ugbaru was the general whose troops conquered Babylon for Cyrus.
 He was made regional governor by Cyrus over the province of Babylon.
 He appointed his own supervisors over his dominion, holding the power of life and death over them, but unexpectedly died three weeks after Babylon was captured.
-It is possible that he is not mentioned as Darius in other literature because he ruled only for a very limited period.
+It is possible that he is not mentioned as Darius in other literature because he ruled only for a very short time.

 Daniel uses the term “Chaldeans” for both the ethnic race from which Nebuchadnezzar came (5:30) and as a specialized term for wise men (2:2, 4, etc.).
 Apparently Nebuchadnezzar reserved the positions of wise men for people from his race.
 In this way “Chaldeans” over time became a synonym for “wise men”.
 Critics maintain that the word only attracted this additional specialized meaning much later than the sixth century, but Herodutus (vol. 1, sec 181-183) already in the fifth century BC refers to the priests of Bel as Chaldeans.
 It is therefore not impossible that this term had this meaning in the middle of the sixth century, when Daniel wrote.